jimshowalter/architecture-enforcer/README.md

 For large codebases, this tool requires lots of memory.
 Make sure you provide enough.

-For large codebases, this tool can take 30+ seconds to run.
+For large codebases, this tool can take 30+ seconds to run, even when given lots of memory.

 ## Command-line Arguments ###